 To use custom plug-ins provided in this package, you may need to provide several custom variable in the YAML front matter of each page.

-, it is recommended you provide following
+To work with jekyll-org, it is recommended you provide following

 variables:

-: id of the page, this will be used as the internal identification
+id: id of the page, this will be used as the internal identification

 of the page content.
 Note that if there are multiple pages written

-in several languages and their contents are the same, the id
+in several languages and their contents are the same, the id of these

 pages should be the same. (mandatory)

-: short name of the page, which may be used as the text of
+label: short name of the page, which may be used as the text of

 some hyperlinks.
-If omitted, the page id
+If omitted, the page id will be used

-for label
+for label value. (optional)

-: title(full name) of the page, which will be used as the
+title: title(full name) of the page, which will be used as the

 text of some hyperlinks. (mandatory)

-: descriptive sentence to describe the purpose of the page.
+lead: descriptive sentence to describe the purpose of the page.

 (optional)

-: mnemonic of the page locale.
+lang: mnemonic of the page locale.
 You can omit this

 variable, if the page is in the your primary language.
 In this

-will treat the page locale to 'en
+case, jekyll-org will treat the page locale to 'en'

 (English).